Vehicle Safety Assessments Don’t Protect Pedestrians

 The role that vehicle design plays in our pedestrian death crisis had gotten substantial attention from researchers in the last few years, even if it hasn’t resulted in the kind of urgent policy action that data suggests we need.
 In particular, the rising popularity of SUVs and light trucks has experts worried: the probability of death for a pedestrian who gets hit by a larger-than-average vehicle is 3.4 times higher than one who gets hit by a smaller passenger car, in large part because an urban assault vehicle is more likely to strike a walker at the head or neck level.
 Unsurprisingly, as huge cars became increasingly popular since 2008, SUV-involved pedestrian fatalities have risen 68 percent— faster than any other body style.

-Given the wild popularity and profitability of their deadliest models, it’s not hard to speculate on why NHTSA might have slow-walked the path to enhanced pedestrian safety standards for vehicles.
+Given the wild popularity and profitability of their deadliest models, it’s not hard to speculate on why NHTSA might have slow-walked the path to enhanced pedestrian safety standards and assessments for vehicles.
 The automotive industry spent 69 million dollars on lobbyists last year — more than commercial banks spent on their efforts to influence Congress.

 The GAO also thinks that U.S. automakers’ relatively slow adoption of pedestrian detection systems on newer vehicles also plays a role in the death toll.
 Techy solutions like pedestrian automatic emergency braking and audible “crash mitigation features” (a.k.a. an alarm that squeals at you when your car is approaching a body) are at the core of the most recent United Nations vehicle safety standards.
 The technology is far from perfect — automatic braking only prevented about 38 percent of rear-end crashes even at slow speeds, according to one study — but it’s still a useful tool.